300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Who was the final winner of a males’s main not from the USA or Europe?

-- What number of majors has Rory McIlroy received in his profession to this point?
+- What number of majors has Rory McIlroy gained in his profession up to now?

 Answers